Nelaug (lake)

-Nelaug is a lake in the municipalities of Froland and Åmli in Agder county, Norway.
+Nelaug is a lake in Agder county, Norway.
+It is located in both Froland Municipality and Åmli Municipality.
 The 10 km lake is formed by a dam which regulates a hydroelectric power plant on the Nidelva river.
-The village of Nelaug is located near the dam in Froland municipality.
+The village of Nelaug is located near the dam in Froland Municipality.
 The lake is located about 11 km south of the village of Åmli, about 15 km southeast of the village of Dølemo, and about 20 km north of Blakstad.

 Name

 The Old Norse form of the name must have been Niðlaug.
-The first element Nið is the old name of the river Nidelva and the last element is laug which means "lake".
+The first element is Nið is the old name of the river Nidelva.
+The word is identical to the Old Norse word nið which means "new moon" or "waning moon".
+The last element is laug which means "bath" or "hot spring".